Creative Work and Social Impact Scholarship Funding Program (CWSIS)

 Exceptions or modifications to PI eligibility for a specific project will be determined by reviewing ADRs.

-NOTE for the fall 2023 semester: The OSVPRED will fund external reviews for up to five (5) proposals from each constituent college that participates in the intramural award programs (i.e., across CWSIS and RSP combined).
-In addition, the OSVPRED will fund ten (10) proposals from both the CWSIS Program and the RSP Program in toto, not per program.
-This being a pilot program, the five-proposal limit and the proposal funding cap will allow the OSVPRED to evaluate the services availed during the proposal review process and focus resources for a larger program in the future.
+The OSVPRED will fund external reviews for up to five (5) proposals from each constituent college that participates in the intramural funding programs (i.e., across RSP and CWSIS combined).
+In addition, the OSVPRED may fund up to ten (10) proposals from both the RSP Program and the CWSIS Program in toto, not per program.

 Proposal Preparation